 - The witness and or police were mistaken;

-- Someone lied about what the defendant did (false accusations);
+- Someone lied about what you did;

-- The defendant was loud, not violent.
+- You were loud, not violent.

 Legal references: